JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 }
 ```

-Next, you should create a [`DomFileDescription`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/DomFileDescription.java) object, pass to its constructor the root tag name and root element interface, and register it with extension point `com.intellij.dom.fileDescription`.
+Next, you should create a [`DomFileDescription`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/DomFileDescription.java) class, pass to its constructor the root tag name and root element interface.

- >  If your plugin targets 2019.1 or later, please use extension point `com.intellij.dom.fileMetaData` instead and specify `rootTagName` and `domVersion`/`stubVersion` in `plugin.xml`.
+Register it in <path>plugin.xml</path> using `com.intellij.dom.fileMetaData` extension point and specify `rootTagName` and `domVersion`/`stubVersion` attributes.

+ >  When targeting 2019.1 or earlier, use `com.intellij.dom.fileDescription` extension point instead.
  >
  {type="note"}